avajs/ava/readme.md

 ## Documentation

 Tests are run asynchronously and require you to return a supported async object (a promise, or [observable](https://github.com/zenparsing/zen-observable)).
-We *highly* recommend the use of [async functions](#async-function-support); They make async code concise and readable, and they implicitly return a promise, so you don't need to.
+We *highly* recommend the use of [async functions](#async-function-support); They make async code concise and readable, and they implicitly return a promise, so you don't have to.

-If you do not return one of the supported async objects mentioned above, the test is considered to be synchronous and ended immediately.
+If you don't return one of the supported async objects mentioned above, the test is considered to be synchronous and ended immediately.

-If you are unable to use promises or other supported async objects, you may enable legacy async support by defining your test with `test.async([title', fn)`.
+If you're unable to use promises or other supported async objects, you may enable legacy async support by defining your test with `test.async([title', fn)`.
 Tests declared this way **must** be manually ended with `t.end()`.
+This mode is mainly intended for testing callback-style APIs.

 You must define all tests synchronously.
 They can't be defined inside `setTimeout`, `setImmediate`, etc.